joyent/triton-kbmapi/docs/README.md

 cn\_uuid         | Yes      | The UUID of the compute node that contains this PIV token. guid             | Yes      | The GUID of the provisioned PIV token. pin              | Yes      | The pin of the provisioned PIV token. recovery\_tokens | Yes      | An array of recovery tokens.
 Used to recover the encryption keys of a zpool protected by this PIV token.
 Also used when replacing a PIV token.
-When the recovery configuration is updated, a new recovery token is generated and added to the list. pubkeys          | Yes      | A JSON object containing the _public_ keys of the PIV token. pubkeys.9a       | Yes      | The public key used for authentication after the PIV token has been unlocked. pubkeys.9d       | Yes      | The public key used for encryption after the PIV token has been unlocked.
+When the recovery configuration is updated, a new recovery token is generated and added to the list.
+Note that the `token` member is base64 encoded. pubkeys          | Yes      | A JSON object containing the _public_ keys of the PIV token. pubkeys.9a       | Yes      | The public key used for authentication after the PIV token has been unlocked. pubkeys.9d       | Yes      | The public key used for encryption after the PIV token has been unlocked.